microsoft/Azure-Synapse-Retail-Recommender-Solution-Accelerator/README.md

 ## About this repository
-This accelerator was built to provide developers with all of the resources needed to quickly build an Retail Recommender Solution based on Azure Analytics Platform.
+This accelerator was built to provide developers with all of the resources needed to quickly build an Retail Recommender Solution based on Azure.